6555th Aerospace Test Group: Space Shuttle military missions

-The first military Space Shuttle mission, STS-4, was launched from Pad 39A at 1500Z on 27 June 1982.
+The first Space Shuttle mission that included a military task, STS-4, was launched from Pad 39A at 1500Z on 27 June 1982.
+Part its payload was being used by the U.S. Air Force for a classified mission.
 Military space missions also accounted for part or all of 14 out of 37 Shuttle flights launched from the Cape between August 1984 and July 1992.
 While many details of those missions are not releasable, some features of Shuttle payload ground processing operations and range support requirements can be summarized for what might be termed a "typical" military space mission.

 One process common to many military Shuttle missions was the preparation of the Inertial Upper Stage (IUS).
 Though the ultimate destination of the IUS was mission-specific, the IUS was processed in one of two basic assembly/checkout flows (i.e., one for military payloads and the other for NASA spacecraft).
 Before either process began, the Inertial Upper Stage's structural assemblies, avionics and flight batteries were received at hangars E and H and placed in various storage areas at the Cape.
 At the appropriate time, all vehicle elements were transferred to the SMAB, where they were assembled and checked out.
 Following power up checks and functional testing, the military IUS was cleaned and transferred to the SPIF.
 For civilian missions, IUSs entered a different assembly/checkout flow at this point in the process.
 They were sent directly to NASA's Vertical Processing Facility on Merritt Island.